telerik/ajax-docs/controls/calendar/functionality/date-selection.md

-You can specify whether users can use the **RadCalendar** control to select only a single date, whether it permits the selection of multiple dates, or whether it is used for display purposes only and does not permit the user to select any dates.
+You can specify whether users can use the [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) control to select only a single date, whether it permits the selection of multiple dates, or whether it is used for display purposes only and does not permit the user to select any dates.

 * The **PresentationType** property specifies whether users can use the calendar to select dates at all.
 When **PresentationType** is **Preview**, the calendar is read-only, and users cannot select any values.
 When **PresentationType** is **Interactive**, the calendar acts as a date selection control.